SPOOKY OCTOBER SPECIALS

 Types of Chemical Peels

-For starters, the specialist will tie your hair and clean your face; they might give you goggles to protect your eyes.
-Additionally, gauze may also be applied.
+To begin, the specialist ties your hair back and cleans your face.
+They might give you goggles to protect your eyes and may also apply gauze.

-Your dermatologist will have to use a topical anesthetic to numb the area for deep peels.
-For large areas, they use regional anesthetics.
-The type of peels include:
+For deep peels, your dermatologist applies a topical anesthetic to numb the area.
+If they’re treating a large area, they use regional anesthetics.
+The types of peels include:

 Light peel